 The last model is based off a GPS data set collected from a road with speed limit of 60 mph.
 The data was collected with a VC4000 Unit at a frequency rate of ## Hz.

-Discussion/Recommendations
+Discussion and Future Work

 The study presented has the potential to be implemented on different areas in which path navigation is utilized.
 Such as unmanned aerial systems, or mobile robots.
 For this project, the route of autonomous vehicles is chosen to be the implementation of this technique.
 The advantages of this backup system rely on offering a backup system to the light and radar sensors on a vehicle.
 For example, on snow/rain conditions, the projected navigation path can provide a weighting factor on decision making for a given autonomous vehicle.
 To achieve this goal, the following scheme is proposed for an implementation of the discrete road decomposition.
 The first step involves collection of road data through any convenient means: GPS Data, Surveying, Aerial Scanning.
 This road data contains a representation of the road centerlines which can be exported in different formats.
 These road centerlines are decomposed with the proposed method and then stored in a local infrastructure station.
 This infrastructure localizes and transmits the heading instructions for any upcoming vehicle through the designated road.
 Finally, a controller is developed to consider the heading based from the discrete road decomposition and navigate safely through the road.